etomarat/cordova-plugin-media-capture-front-camera-and-camera-roll/README.md

 # What is this project?

 This is a fork of [cordova-plugin-media-capture](https://github.com/apache/cordova-plugin-media-capture).
-This is allow to use front camera and save videos in camera roll.
+It allows to use front camera and save videos in Camera Roll.
 Tested only in iOS.

 # cordova-plugin-media-capture